 There will be expectations of all members of our university communities, including all visitors and vendors, for all health and safety standards.
-Physical distancing, face coverings and surface disinfection protocols will be in effect.
 The primary goal remains to mitigate transmission of COVID-19 on our campuses and in our communities; this is both an individual and a collective responsibility.

 How will suspected COVID-19 cases be handled?

-Students with a fever and/or COVID symptoms will be asked to stay in their own room and call the campus health center for an appointment to be seen at the clinic.
+Students with a fever and/or COVID symptoms will be asked to stay in their own room and contact the campus health center for an appointment to be seen at the clinic, email@example.com.
 Local testing will be used if symptoms suggest a possibility of COVID-19 and results will be available in less than an hour.
 If a student tests positive, he or she will be asked to wait in the quarantine area until he/she can return home or their parents can pick them up.
 Contact tracing will be completed following state and local guidelines.
 Currently, isolation guidelines for positive COVID-19 cases are outlined as isolating away from others for 5 days from the start of symptoms (day 0 of isolation is the day of symptom onset, day 1 is the first full day after the day your symptoms started).
 The individual may return to campus/classes/activities on day 5 if they are fever-free for 24 hours without the use of medications.
 A mask is required for any individuals returning from isolation through day 10.

 Will CMU have a recovery area for Covid-19 positive cases?